Electivus Apex Log Viewer

 See docs/SETTINGS.md for more details on configuration.

-API version is automatically taken from your workspace sfdx-project.json (sourceApiVersion).
+API version is automatically taken from the first workspace folder that contains sfdx-project.json (sourceApiVersion).

 Localization